-While the shoulder is the most mobile joint in the body, its range of motion unfortunately makes it easier to dislocate.
+While the shoulder is the most mobile joint in the body, its range of motion makes it easier to dislocate.

-- Shoulder pain that can radiate down the arm
+Shoulder pain that can radiate down the arm

-- Bruising around the shoulder
+Bruising around the shoulder

-In some cases ligaments or tendons in the shoulder can be torn and nerves can be damaged.
+In some cases, ligaments or tendons in the shoulder can be torn and nerves can be damaged.

 Typically, an X-ray can reveal the position of the dislocation.
 In some cases, an MRI may be needed to determine if there is damage to the surrounding tissue.

-The doctor will have to place the humerus back into the joint socket in what is known as a “closed reduction.”
+If you suffer a shoulder dislocation, your doctor will have to place the humerus back into the joint socket in what is known as a “closed reduction.”
 The pain stops almost immediately when the shoulder joint is put back into place.

 Once the joint is put back in place, ice should be used 3-4 times a day.
 The shoulder should be immobilized in a sling for several weeks.
 When the pain and swelling begin to go away, rehab exercises will help restore the shoulder’s range of motion and muscle strength.
 If the condition becomes chronic, a brace sometimes helps.
 Otherwise, your physician may be recommend surgery to repair and tighten the torn or stretched ligaments that help hold the joint in its place.